ppone/docs/guides/emails.md

 ### Subscriptions

-**Onboarding Request** - Sent to request that a customer sign up for a subscription.
-When auto collections is enabled asks for a payment source also.
-Includes a **Sign Up** button.

 **Sign Up Confirmation** - Sent to confirm a customer has been signed up to a subscription.
 Includes a **Manage Subscription** button. *Turned off by default.*

 **Renews Soon** - Sent to notify a customer their subscription renews soon.
 You specify how many days in advance of a subscription renewal to send these notices.
 Includes a **Manage Subscription** button. *Turned off by default.*